wp-plugins/accessibility-widget/readme.txt

 In your WordPress dashboard, select Plugins / Add, search for Accessibility Widget, and select Install.

 = Manual installation =
-1. Upload `plugin-name.php` to the `/wp-content/plugins/` directory
+1. Upload `accessibilitywidget.php` to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Place `<?php do_action('widget_accesstxt'); ?>` in your templates